kicheolkim/RNAseq_FullTx/README.md

 Sequencing library was prepared using NEBNext Ultra II Directional RNA Library Prep Kit for Illumina and NEBNext® rRNA Depletion Kit (Human/Mouse/Rat).
 Therefore, all options software used here are adapted for stranded RNA-seq reads using dUTP method.

 ## Analysis workflow
-BASH scripts are prepared for running in the UCSF Wynton clster (https://ucsf-hpc.github.io/wynton/).
+BASH scripts are prepared for running in the UCSF Wynton cluster (https://ucsf-hpc.github.io/wynton/).

 #### 1. Adaptor trimming and low quality sequence: BBDuk of BBTools v38.05 [rawQC-trimming-mapping-counting.sh]